-The Library offers regularly scheduled reference service and individualized research assistance by appointment.
-The reference librarians teach legal research courses and give presentations on research techniques and resources to both doctrinal and skills classes.
-Technical services staff maintain access to the Library collection, curate the Mitchell Hamline archives, manage the Mitchell Hamline Open Access institutional repository, and collaborate with faculty, students, and staff on digital projects.
+The Library curates the Mitchell Hamline archives, manages the Mitchell Hamline Open Access institutional repository, and collaborates with faculty, students, and staff on digital projects.

 Students must follow all library rules as published on the library website or otherwise publicly promulgated.
 A violation of the Library's Behavior Policy is subject to sanctions under the Student Code of Conduct or other law school policies (see the Student Conduct page in the Policies section of this Catalog).
 For all library policies and additional information, see the Warren E. Burger Library policies webpage.